gabekanegae/gabekanegae.github.io/_posts/2020-3-1-creating-a-telegram-bot-with-python.md

 random - Generates a random number
 {% endhighlight %}

+I also recommend saving the list of commands and descriptions in a text file called something like `BotFather_setcommands.txt`, for reference.

 Then, in your `main.py` file, create a new function for the command, with `update` and `context` as arguments:
 {% highlight python %}
 def random(update, context):